usnistgov/zenowrapper/README.md

 ## Copyright

-Works of NIST employees are not not subject to copyright protection in the United States'
+Works of NIST employees are not not subject to copyright protection in the United States

 ## License